Ukridge (short story collection): Contents

 Ukridge had previously appeared in Love Among the Chickens (1906), Wodehouse's first novel to be published in the US, and would return in some other shorts.
 The timeline of his adventures is rather hard to follow—the tales collected here begin with him meeting up with Corky after a long separation, and follow fairly neatly on from each other, via being disowned by his Aunt Julia to meeting Millie, to whom he is married by the time of Love Among the Chickens.
 In the later shorts, however, he seems to be still single and living sporadically with his aunt.

+Reception

+Wodehouse biographer Richard Usborne cheered, "These are some of the best stories that Wodehouse ever wrote."